Fairfield Public Schools

 - Students will write letters to a legislator, newspaper editor, or activist asking for change.
 As part of this, students can also engage in peer editing and writing workshops.

 - Students will research local and community organizations that tackle contemporary issues.
 Students can offer support, start a club in school, volunteer, etc.

 Watch the “Mary Townsend Seymour Tribute Film” from the Connecticut Women’s Hall of Fame (7:37).

 Explore The Work Must Be Done: Women of Color and the Right to Vote from the Connecticut Museum of Culture and History.

 Jones, Mark H. “Audacious Alliance: Mary Townsend Seymour.”
 Connecticut Explored.
 Summer 2003.

 “Mary Townsend Seymour.”
 The Work Must Be Done: Women of Color and the Right to Vote.
-Connecticut Historical Society.
+Connecticut Museum of Culture and History.

 “January 12: Mary Townsend Seymour, Civil Rights Champion.”
 Today in Connecticut History.
 Office of the State Historian.